neumino/rethinkdbdash/README.md

 ```

 - Performance

 The tree representation of the query is built step by step and stored which avoid
 recomputing it if the query is re-run.

-- `exprJSON`, internal method used by `insert` is more efficient.
+`exprJSON`, internal method used by `insert`, is more efficient in the worst case (`O(n)`).

 ### Run tests ###